jkillingsworth/jkillingsworth.com/_posts/2021-07-12-performance-tuning-for-the-coin-toss-model.md

 {% chart fig-55-estimate-n-50-6-biases-fitted.svg %}
 {% chart fig-56-estimate-n-50-6-pmfunc-fitted.svg %}

 This is a pretty good approximation, but it is not the most optimal result that can be found with a cubic polynomial.
-When using fair coins for the initial guess, the hill climbing method takes a route that leads to a local minimum.
+When using fair coins for the initial guess, the hill climbing method takes a route that appears to lead to a local minimum.
 Also, notice that the number of iterations required is two orders of magnitude more than the other examples in the last two sections.
 I have some ideas for improving this technique further, but I will save that discussion for another time.

 {% accompanying_src_link %}